mounisha27/Convergence-Based-Label-Noise-Detection/README.md

 saves its result CSVs into the same folder.

 ## License

-The code in this repository is released under the MIT License.
-The Amazon review dataset itself is distributed separately by Datafiniti via Kaggle under its own license terms; this repository does not redistribute the raw data. the `LICENSE` file for details.
+The code in this repository is released under the MIT License — see the LICENSE file for details.
+The Amazon review dataset itself is distributed separately by Datafiniti via Kaggle under its own license terms; this repository does not redistribute the raw data.

+The code in this repository is released under the MIT License — see the `LICENSE` file for details.
 The Amazon review dataset itself is distributed separately by Datafiniti via Kaggle under its own license terms; this repository does not redistribute the raw data.